A unified logical framework for explanations in classifier systems: Extensions

+\begin{theorem} Let $\mathit{Atm}_0 $ be countably infinite.
+Then, the logic $\wbcldc$ is sound and complete relative to the class $\mathbf{CM}$. \end{theorem}

-The following complexity result is a consequence of Theorem \ref{theo:comp2} and the fact that via the reduction axioms in Definition \ref{axiomatics2} we can find a polynomial reduction of satisfiability checking for formulas in $\mathcal{L}^{\mathit{dyn}} $ to satisfiability checking for formulas in $\mathcal{L} $.
+The following complexity results are consequences of Theorems \ref{theo:comp2} and \ref{theo:comp3} and the fact that via the reduction axioms in Definition \ref{axiomatics2} we can find a polynomial reduction of satisfiability checking for formulas in $\mathcal{L}^{\mathit{dyn}} $ to satisfiability checking for formulas in $\mathcal{L} $.